TMJ Treatment Maryland Heights, MO

 The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 We understand that every Maryland Heights, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

-At your first TMD consultation in Maryland Heights, MO, an experienced Maryland Heights, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-This diagnostic assessment may involve checking:
+In your initial TMD consultation in Maryland Heights, MO, a qualified Maryland Heights, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+This assessment may include evaluating:

 • Range of Motion: Evaluating the comfort and range of your mouth opening and closing to detect restrictions.